With the third week of June over, we bring you the top email security breach news and cybersecurity news.

 Heineken has also spoken out about the fraud with a tweet confirming it had reported the case to law enforcement.

-Up to 70,000 Patients Impacted in Kaiser Permanente Data Breach
+Up to 70,000 Patients Impacted by Kaiser Permanente Data Breach

 The week began with a massive data breach affecting 69,589 individuals.